sashokrist/book-library/README.md

   Routes are protected with two middleware: auth, and isAdmin.

+  Dashboard books and manage users have a pagination of 10 per page.

   Admin users can activate and deactivate accounts, make regular users admin, delete every user, and create, update, delete books, and add books to his/her collection.

   Regular users can add books to his/her collections, edit profiles, and see the My Books page.